 Wild animal control plans are necessary in New Zealand to protect native forest and species from introduced wild animals.

-An introduced wild animal
+Tahr: an introduced wild animal

 If left unchecked, introduced animals will continue to degrade our forests, causing a continuing decline in biodiversity.
 In those areas where browsing animals stop regeneration, the result will be the complete collapse of the forest canopy.

 Department of Conservation's role

-Section 5 of the Wild Animal Control Act 1977 gives the Department the authority to prepare wild animal control plans.
+Section 5 of the Wild Animal Control Act 1977 gives DOC the authority to prepare wild animal control plans.
 Where control work has been carried out under these plans the results have been extremely successful.

-What do the plans contain?
+What the plans contain

 back to top